How to Install a Shower Pan in 8 Steps

 Frequently Asked Questions

-Signs that you should replace an old shower pan include visible cracks in the pan, water spilling onto the bathroom floor, moisture stains in the walls or ceiling, and movement in the pan.
-If you feel buckling or warping when stepping from side to side in the shower, that’s a clear sign that it’s time for a new shower pan.
+Signs that you should replace an old shower pan include visible cracks, water spilling onto the bathroom floor, moisture stains in the walls or ceiling, and movement in the pan.
+If you feel buckling or warping when stepping from side to side in the shower, that’s a clear sign that it’s time for a new one.

-Shower pans last 10 to 45 years depending on the material they’re made from.
-There’s a chance that your shower pan can have these problems long before the end of its usual lifespan if it’s installed incorrectly.
+Shower pans last 10 to 45 years, depending on the material they’re made from.
+If they’re installed incorrectly, your shower pan may have problems long before the end of its average lifespan.

 You can help your shower pan last longer with proper cleaning, which you can do with a cleaner or with vinegar, baking soda, or dish soap.